How to Tell If You Have Rodents in Your Home

 Do you have rodents?
 If you do, how do you know?
 Are you hearing scraping, chewing, or bumping sounds coming from a wall, a ceiling, or a vent?
 Sounds are definitely one way to tell that you have rodents in your house.
 But most of the time rodents don't make any noise.
 In fact, the noises you're hearing right now are likely to go away.
 If you are lucky, you'll hear them again.
 But they could go away for several days and give you the false impression that your mouse or rat went away.
 We're here to tell you that it probably didn't.
 Mice and rats are quiet creatures, so you can't rely on sounds to warn you of a rodent infestation.
 Let's take a look at two other warning signs rodents will give you to let you know you have an active infestation.

-You probably have an idea what mice and rat droppings look like.
+You probably have an idea of what mice and rat droppings look like.
 If you set a pile of mouse and rat droppings next to a pile of rice, you'll see many common characteristics.
-They are a similar size and a similar shape.
+They are similar in size and shape.
 Mouse droppings will be a little smaller and rat droppings will be a little larger.
-Both with be black and have at least one end that is slightly pointed.
+Both with be black and have at least one slightly pointed end.

 When rodents get into a home, they often chew a hole.
 These exterior holes can give you the evidence you need to determine that an infestation is possible but it isn't going to prove that you have an infestation.
 The holes that rodents create inside your home can.